Skip to content

 Lesson Overview

-In this lesson, we will learn how to get the local date and time from the MicroPython runtime.
-We will learn the components of the list of numbers returned by these functions.
+In this lesson, we will learn how to get the local date and time from the MicroPython runtime using the standard localtime() function.
+We will learn about how to use the eight integers returned by the localtime() functions.

-MicroPython provides a very convenient function called localtime() that will get the time from the host computer that you connect to via your USB cable.
+MicroPython provides a very convenient function called localtime() that will get the time from the host computer in your local timezone that you connect to via your USB cable.
 Your local computer has a clock and knows the time in the local timezone.
-This information is sent to MicroPython runtime when the computer is connected to the USB cable.
+This information is usually sent to MicroPython runtime when the computer is connected to the USB cable.

 Note